 There's no endpoint to improving engagement.
 As your church grows, so does its complexity.
 After you share, plan around, and discuss your survey results, you can use the information as a guide for any future church surveys.

 Make sure you follow up on action plans.
 Ensure that you create positive change that becomes a permanent fixture in your church.
-Doing so helps show your commitment to implementing strong and powerful change within your congregation.
+Doing so helps show your commitment to implementing substantial change within your congregation.

-On top of that, continue to update your church on your progress.
-As you make changes to your church's ministry plan or style thanks to the survey results, update your members so they remain engaged and involved in the process.
+Continue to update your church on your progress.
+As you make changes to your church's ministry plan or style, thanks to the survey results, update your members so they remain engaged and involved in the process.

 Click the image to access free templates today!